SeisComP/common/apps/gui/descriptions/global_gui.rst

 have to be given in the applications (or global) configuration file.
 The parameters are configured with the *scheme.* parameters.

-In case of :ref:`map layers defined by BNA files <sec-gui_layers>` the parameters may also be defined by :file:`map.cfg` in the directory of the BNA file.
+In case of :ref:`map layers defined by geo feature files <sec-gui_layers>` the parameters may also be defined by :file:`map.cfg` in the directory of the geo feature file.

 .. _sec-gui_syntax: